Ethical Decision Making (RV-10705AW)

 Professionals associated with site, building, or neighborhood planning, design, and development have a unique charge to make ethical decisions with the welfare of both the environment and citizens in mind.
 The goal of this course is to expose professionals to some of the most common ethical considerations within planning, design, and construction professions and give the opportunity to learn how to create a built environment that improves the quality of life of a community while adhering to simple strategies to facilitate ethical practice in the work place.

-- Recognize the need for ethical behavior in the design and construction industry
+- Recognize the need for ethical behavior in the design and construction industry to benefit the health, safety and welfare of the inhabitants or employees utilizing the structures.

 - Summarize some of the most common ethical considerations (e.g. social responsibility) within the planning, design, and construction industry